 ● Current business or residential address

-● A unique identifying number (e.g., from a driver’s license or passport)
+● A unique identifying number (from a driver’s license, passport, or other government-issued ID)

 No. Under the New York LLC Transparency Act, beneficial ownership information will be maintained in a secure, non-public database by the New York Department of State.